dataArtisans/flink-training-web/dataStream/3-handsOn.md

 ./bin/kafka-server-start.sh config/server.properties &
 ~~~

 **Note:** Kafka persists topics (i.e., data streams) to `/tmp/kafka_logs` by default.
-Topics can be removed by shutting Kafka down and deleting this directory.
+Topics can be removed (or cleared) by shutting Kafka down and deleting this directory.
 You can stop Kafka and ZooKeeper by calling the `./bin/kafka-server-stop.sh` and `./bin/zookeeper-server-stop.sh` scripts (in that order!).

 #### Write cleansed TaxiRides to a Kafka topic and read them back